wso2/kubernetes-apim/pattern-1/scripts/README.md

 ## Prerequisites

-* In order to use these Kubernetes resources, you will need an active [Free Trial Subscription](https://wso2.com/free-trial-subscription) from WSO2 since the referring Docker images hosted at docker.wso2.com contains the latest updates and fixes for WSO2 API Manager and WSO2 API Manager Analytics.
-You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription).<br><br>
+* In order to use WSO2 Kubernetes resources, you need an active WSO2 subscription.
+If you do not possess an active WSO2 subscription already, you can sign up for a WSO2 Free Trial Subscription from [here](https://wso2.com/free-trial-subscription).<br><br>

 * Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Docker](https://www.docker.com/get-docker)
 (version 17.09.0 or above) and [Kubernetes client](https://kubernetes.io/docs/tasks/tools/install-kubectl/)